VecPP/cste_math/README.md

 cste_math is a header-only library.
 As such, all you need to do is make the contents of the `include` directory available to your compiler.

-#### single-include
-Alternatively, you can simply copy "cste_math_single.h" into your project and use that single freestanding header. (if you are cloning the raw source, you will need to generate it using `-DCSTE_MATH_BUILD_SINGLE_HEADER`).

 #### CMake
-Finally, while the cmake project is primarily used to manage tests and deployment, it's still set up as a proper target-exporting project.
+While the cmake project is primarily used to manage tests and deployment, it's still set up as a proper target-exporting project.
 So you can use either `add_subdirectory(path/to/cste_math_source)` or `find_package(cste_math)` and use `target_link_libraries(my_target cste_math::cste_math)`.